hwoodall106/fhirsqldemo/README.md

 - Go to https://wrc.intersystems.com/wrc/coDistEvaluation.csp and follow the instructions to set up the FHIR SQL Builder in a container
   - You may have to add   command: --check-caps false  to the docker compose file (as attached)
   - Also note that steps 8 and 15 should say port 52773 not 52772
+  - You will also need to add the IP Address of your container to the inbound security rules on the UKFHIRSERVER, port 52773

- Here you can inspect or edit the current transformation specifications (mappings from FHIR resources to tables) and refresh the projections.
+- Open the FHIR SQL Builder UI at http://localhost:52773/csp/fhirsql/index.csp#/.
+Here you can inspect or edit the current transformation specifications (mappings from FHIR resources to tables), refresh the projections, or add new repositories to analyse.

  Warning: Editing the Specifications may affect functionality of later parts of the demo if not careful (see Editing the Specifications section below)